-- 1 lb. sliced or chopped mushrooms (I used baby portabella)
+- 1 lb. cremini mushrooms sliced or chopped (baby portobellos)

 - 1/4 cup all-purpose flour

-- 4 cups chicken broth (or vegetable or mushroom broth, for 100% vegetarian)
+- 4 cups chicken stock/broth or vegetable or mushroom broth

 - 1 cup heavy cream

-- Melt the butter in a medium or large pot over medium high heat.
-Once it’s melted, continue heating until foamy and beginning to turn brown.
+- Melt the butter (4 tablespoons) in a medium or large pot over medium high heat.
+Once it's melted, continue heating until foamy and beginning to turn brown.

-- Immediately add onions and mushrooms.
+- Immediately add the diced onion and mushrooms.
 Season with salt and pepper.
 Stir, turn heat down to medium, then allow to sauté untouched for approximately 5 minutes, or until liquid has mostly evaporated.

-- Add chicken broth, stir, bring to a boil.
+- Add chicken broth (4 cups), stir, bring to a boil.

 - Turn heat down to simmer.
-Add brie and continue simmering until melted (if there are a few chunks that won’t melt, don’t worry about it).
+Add cubed brie (8 oz.) and continue simmering until melted (if there are a few chunks that won't melt, don't worry about it).

 - Use an immersion blender to puree the soup to desired consistency (alternatively, you can use a standard blender in batches).

-- Add cream to soup and stir in.
+- Add the heavy cream (1 cup) to soup and stir in.
 Turn off heat, and taste and adjust seasonings if necessary.